hpe-storage/truenas-csp/README.md

 # Releases

-There are currently no releases.
-Deployments below references the `:edge` tag which is currently under development.
-Releases will be tagged after the HPE CSI Driver, expect a 1.3.0 release in the near future.
+Releases will track the upstream versioning of the HPE CSI Driver for Kubernetes and potential bugfixes in the TrueNAS CORE CSP will be pushed to the same image tag matching the HPE CSI Driver version.

+* [TrueNAS CORE CSP v1.3.0](https://github.com/hpe-storage/truenas-csp/releases/tag/v1.3.0) for HPE CSI Driver v1.3.0

 # Install